John-Okleberry/scoreboard-okleberry/README.md

 - Added a new game button to reset all values to their start
 - Highlighted the winning team with a border

+## Challenges and Learning

+### DOM Element Initialization Order

+I received an error indicating that the boardClock wasn't initialized before it was access.
+With clarification from ChatGPT, I learned that this can occur if the JavaScript code runs before the DOM is fully constructed.
+The solution to address this issue was to set the script tag for the JavaScript just before the closing body tag in the HTML.
+This ensured that the DOM elements were created before the code was run and resolved the issue.

+### Calling SetInterval

+I received an error that I had called setInterval incorrectly.
+With some assistance from ChatGPT, I learned that I should not pass countDown as a function call but as a reference to the function.
+I made this change by removing the () from the function within the setInterval parameter list.
+Before doing so, the countDown function would be referenced immediately, rather than as called for by the setInterval function.

+### Clearing SetInterval

+While reviewing this information, ChatGPT also highlighted the importance of using clearInterval() to ensure that multiple countdown instances did not exist simultaneously.

 ## Installation
 Install the dependencies and run the project